 - Develop the capacity to identify, critique, design, implement and test evidence-based practices in special education. - Study a problem of practice related to their professional identity focused on a challenge in real world educational settings, using their choice of research methodology (quantitative, qualitative, mixed methods or single case design). - Become empowered advocates and activists who partner with individuals with disabilities and their families to promote independence and well-being across the life span.

-This concentration consists of 4 required courses, 1 methodological elective, 1 teacher leadership elective, and 2 specialization electives.
-Methodological, Teacher Leadership, and Specialization Electives must be chosen in consultation with your concentration coordinator.
+This concentration consists of 4 required courses, 2 electives that must be chosen in consultation with your concentration coordinator.
+Students will follow a schedule similar to the one below.